mailerking/mail_spoof/README.md

 ● DM me from Telegram (https://t.me/minerioso) if you want to buy service. 📭

-● Prices are negotiable . 👍
+● Prices are negotiable check our channel (https://t.me/mailspoofing). 👍

 ---------------------------------------------------------------------------------------------------------------